Industrial Workers of the World: 1960s rejuvenation

 The 1960s civil rights movement, anti-war protests, and various university student movements brought new life to the IWW, albeit with many fewer new members than the great organizing drives of the early part of the 20th century.

 The first signs of new life for the IWW in the 1960s were organizing efforts among students in San Francisco and Berkeley, which were hotbeds of student radicalism at the time.
-This targeting of students reulted in a Bay Area branch of the union with over a hundred members in 1964, almost as many as the union's total membership in 1961.
+This targeting of students resulted in a Bay Area branch of the union with over a hundred members in 1964, almost as many as the union's total membership in 1961.
 Wobblies old and new united for one more "free speech fight": Berkeley's Free Speech Movement.
 Riding on this high, the decision in 1967 to allow college and university students to join the Education Workers Industrial Union (IU 620) as full members spurred campaigns in 1968 at the University of Waterloo in Ontario, the University of Wisconsin–Milwaukee, and the University of Michigan in Ann Arbor.
 The IWW sent representatives to Students for a Democratic Society conventions in 1967, 1968, and 1969, and as the SDS collapsed into infighting, the IWW gained members fleeing this discord.
 These changes had a profound effect on the union, which by 1972 had 67% of members under the age of 30, with a total of nearly 500 members.